Afsoon/landbot/README.md

 ### Loading, Error states, focus on input and invalid input.

 Improved the UX by adding the user feedback for the different states of the chatbot.
+All the animations have a hidden label for a11y and testing purpose.

 ### Form instead of a div with a input, and uncontrolled input.